peter-shoes/tset/README.md

 ### Installing on Windows the low-tech way

-However, if this is above your experience level, I would reccomend simply pulling the current version of this repository using wget, unzipping it, and then building using the above linux instructions.
+However, if this is above your experience level, I would recommend simply pulling the current version of this repository using wget, unzipping it, and then building using the above linux instructions.
 To do this, simply run the following:
 ```
 wget https://github.com/peter-shoes/tset/archive/refs/heads/main.zip && unzip main.zip && mv tset-main tset